PaulRBerg/PaulRBerg.github.io/pages/about.md

 ---
-layout: "page"
+layout: page
-permalink: "/about/"
+permalink: /about/
-title: "About"
+title: About
 ---

 I am a tech entrepreneur and software engineer.
 I am the co-founder of [Sablier](https://sablier.com), the project that